Centre Pasteur in Cameroon

 - Perform research on the most important infections in Cameroon (HIV, tuberculosis, malaria, vector-borne infections, emerging diseases, etc.), at an international level.

-For more information, visit the Institut Pasteur in Cameroon official website.
+For more information, visit the Centre Pasteur in Cameroon official website.